88lex/sasync/README.md

 If you have multiple sets then you can run them in sequence with "./sasync set.tv set.movies set.books" or in parallel with "./sasync set.tv & ./sasync set.movies &" .

+If you don't have many SAs but you want to run multiple source-destination pairs try setting --max-transfer to a lower number (100G, 200G ...)

 Resource usage for this script is very light as the copy/move actions are all executed server side.
-The script can be modified to use the --disable move,copy flag if you prefer, in which case I/O and CPU usage will rise.
+The script can be modified to use the --disable move,copy flag if you prefer, in which case I/O and CPU usage will rise. chunk size in the set files to speed up copying.
+If you do use --disable move,copy you may want to increase

 One flag that increases RAM usage is --fast-list.
 You can delete the fast list flag and the script will run fine, but scans will take a bit longer.
 You can also try using --no-traverse rather than --fast-list.